 So, wash the windows, wipe out the cabinets, clean the fridge…you get the idea.

 Strangers are going to look in your closets, open doors, rummage through the storage area and take a peek in the pantry.
 Don’t give them anything to look at.
 If you’re moving anyway, rent a storage bin for the good stuff, take your old bowling trophies to the thrift shop and take the console T.V. to the dump.
-Buyers will show their appreciation by making a better offer and your spouse will show appreciation by baking a cake.
+Buyers will show their appreciation by making a better offer and your spouse will show their appreciation by baking a cake.
 Or something like that.